The Island Def Jam Music Group: 2014: Disbandment

 It was believed that Weiss was dissatisfied with the fact that he would be demoted at Universal Music, with Michele Anthony being promoted to executive vice president at the company's recorded music unit and John Janick replacing Jimmy Iovine as chairman and CEO of Island Def Jam's sister unit, Interscope Geffen A&M. Weiss was also in talks with Grainge to create a new joint venture with UMG.

 With Island Def Jam disbanded, operations had been traced solely into all three label units: Def Jam Recordings and Island Records would act as their own labels under Universal Music, with Def Jam remaining a sister label, albeit with more distant ties.
 Motown Records currently operates under the Capitol Music Group.
 Mercury Records had folded into Island following the closure, but was reactivated in 2022 by Universal Music and later moved to Republic Records.

 In terms of corporate leadership, Steve Bartels was reassigned to CEO of Def Jam until 2018, David Massey remained president and CEO of Island (until 2018), and Ethiopia Habtemariam was named president of Motown before leaving in 2022.
 As of 2022, despite the shutdown, there remains a Facebook and Instagram joint account, and Universal Music France's sub-unit, called Island Def Jam France retains the unit name management from UMG France to promote both labels' music.
 IDJ France also promotes and produces releases under sister labels Capitol, Motown, Virgin Music, and Republic Records.
 Guenael "G.G."
 Fray has been appointed the deputy director of both IDJ and Polydor Records' French operations since January 2023.

 Island Def Jam France concentrates on French-speaking artists, while international Island and Def Jam artists are distributed by Polydor.

-2024: Republic Corps
+2024–present: Republic Corps

 In 2024, Universal Music sister label Republic Records rebranded Island Def Jam Music Group under Republic Corps, as part of its core label strategy, renaming it Republic Corps.
 It was a scheme enforced by UMG to combine its labels, Republic, Island, and Def Jam, under the "East Coast" operation.
 Republic Corps and Universal's New York City label operations are under the supervision of Republic co-founder Monte Lipman.